 There are ways you can boost your engagement on Pinterest, including:

-- Posting regularly, I recommend 10 to 60 pins a day.
-Of these, 40% should be your own unique pins leading to your website, and the remaining 60% should be repins of others.
-I know many bloggers vouch for 80/20 rule, but Pinterest seem to love fresh content over repins
+- Posting regularly, I recommend 10 -25 pins a day.
+Of these, 80% should be your own unique pins leading to your website, and the remaining 20% could be unique pins saved directly from other websites, not just repinning on Pinterest.

 Tip: spread all these pins throughout the day.
 Do not add all the 60 pins within five minutes and wait for another day, as that would appear more of spamming than engaging.